 During World Wars I and II, OSIA members bought war bonds and war stamps to support the war effort, and lodges competed with each other to contribute the most money to the Red Cross.

 In World War II, the OSIA Supreme Council (national officers) issued a resolution urging members to donate one day's salary to the national defense.

-To date, OSIA members have given nearly $163 million to educational programs, disaster relief, cultural advancement and medical research.
+To date, OSIA members have given more than $164 million to educational programs, disaster relief, cultural advancement and medical research.